Mackesmilian/20-Abgabe02-Wolf-Schick-Strutz/README.md

-# Configuartion Management Assignment 02
+# Configuration Management Assignment 02

 Our solution to the assignment 02 for the course Configuration Management.

-## Short Overview
+# Short Overview

 This project is based upon the following project: https://github.com/michaelulm/software-configuration-management/tree/master/test-automation/junit5/Queue
 Our goal is to find the three mistakes hiding in the code, correct them and